jonnonz1/nz-statute-book/acts/public/2011/electoral-administration-amendment-act-2011.md

 ### 60 Amendments to Referenda (Postal Voting) Act 2000
 (1) This section amends the Referenda (Postal Voting) Act 2000.
 (2) The definition of Chief Registrar in section 3(1) is repealed.
-(3) Section 3(1) is amended by inserting the following definition in its appropriate alphabetical order:.
+(3) Section 3(1) is amended by inserting the following definition in its appropriate alphabetical order:
   - **Electoral Commission** means the Electoral Commission established by section 4B of the Electoral Act 1993 (4) The definition of roll identifier number in section 3(1) is amended by omitting Chief Registrar and substituting Electoral Commission.
-(5) Section 10 is repealed and the following section substituted:Electoral Commission1997 No 13 s 9.
+(5) Section 10 is repealed and the following section substituted:Electoral Commission1997 No 13 s 9
   (1) The Electoral Commission is charged with the duty of implementing Part 4 (which relates to rolls of electors).
   (2) For the purposes of implementing Part 4, the Electoral Commission may provide such computer and other services, and such facilities, as the Electoral Commission thinks necessary.
 (6) The heading to section 11 is amended by omitting Chief Registrar and substituting Electoral Commission.